 And I liked the earlier simple but elegant dashboard better too, despite knowing it was “old”.
 Given kids’ predilection for everything new, this new Rambler was creating a serious dilemma for me.

 The rear seat was no better; narrow in width, due to the intrusion of those large wheel wells.
-That was very anachronistic for modern cars by then.
-In fact, the Rambler’s basic architecture reminds one more of a pre-war car, in the relationship of the body to its chassis.
-I had a classmate whose dad drove a ’59 or ’60, and that back seat brings back the snug memories of it.
+This was very anachronistic for modern cars by then.
+In fact, the Rambler’s basic architecture reminds one more of a prewar car, in the relationship of the body to its chassis.
+I had a classmate whose dad drove a ’59 or ’60, and this back seat brings back the snug memories of it.
 When they bought a ’64 Biscayne, it felt twice at least twice as wide.

 In fact, the American just isn’t very American, but something you’d expect to find in the Auto-Parade of 1961 from some European country, and chuckle to yourself about its funny looks, while thinking “that would never fly in America”.